 Other Key Karl-Anthony Towns Basketball Cards

-As the college version of the popular Contenders brand, many are likely familiar with the concept.
-Kentucky Wildcats supporters will likely be extra interested in 2015-16 Contenders Draft Picks but the stickers are disappointing.
+As the college version of the popular brand, Kentucky Wildcats supporters will be extra interested in 2015-16 Contenders Draft Picks.
 Towns has two versions but Panini never revealed which was the short print so collectors are left to guess.
-It does appear, based on what has shown up on eBay, that the version on the left (both hands on ball) is the more common of the two.
+It does appear that the version on the left (both hands on ball) is the more common of the two.

 Another college card for Karl-Anthony Towns, this is part of the high-end multi-sport Immaculate Collection release.
 There are several different versions but his RPA is the top option for most.
 Each of the cards is very limited, so these might a bit tougher to locate as time passes.

 Similarly, the National Treasures brand is also extended to college and Towns is included with a horizontal design.
 Limited to 99, the premium multi-sport card features an on-card signature and large jersey patch.